-Right at the outset of this article, it is vital to note that in our post-modern world, a fundamental aspect of the successful business model is employee engagement.
+Right at the outset of this article, it is vital to note that in our post-modern world, a fundamental aspect of a successful business model is employee engagement.
 Without positive employee interactions, concerning staff effectiveness within the organization, between staff and management, the organization’s ability to function optimally, drive sales, and fulfill its mission, goal, aim, and mandate will be substantially reduced.

 The merits and methods of employee engagement